Something that has fascinated people for generations is shark teeth.

 Whale Shark

-Whale Sharks have 300 rows of teeth in total in their mouths.
+Whale sharks have around 300 rows of teeth in each jaw.

 So since we have started to talk about the teeth rows for nonfunctional teeth sharks, let’s keep discussing it for the other more functional teeth species.